Universal Boundary-Modes Localization from Quantum Metric Length: Results

 Taking the Lieb-QWZ model as an example, we perform the multi-terminal recursive Green's function method~\cite{datta1997electronic} to simulate the Hall response.
 As shown in Fig.~\ref{Fig_Flatband_TI_Hall}(b), when the QML is small (large $\delta$), the chiral edge states at opposite edges remain well-separated, yielding a perfectly quantized Hall plateau (orange solid line).
-When we increase the QML by reducing $\delta$, the Hall resistivity drops below the quantized value.
-This deviation is determined by the overlap between the edge states on opposite edges.
+When we increase the QML by reducing $\delta$, the Hall resistivity drops below the quantized value due to a stronger overlap between TBMs on opposite edges.
+And the resistivity also varies with chemical potential $\mu$.
+This deviation is shaped by the BZ-distribution of the QML, particularly near the $\Gamma$-channel where the conventional behavior vanishes.
+Specifically, since the in-gap TBMs exhibit linear dispersions with Fermi velocity $v_{\Gamma} = 2ta/\hbar$, the momentum range, e.g., $k_ya \in (-0.015\pi, 0.015\pi)$, is locked to an energy range of $\mu \in (-0.1t, 0.1t)$.
+Consequently, the QML distribution in the momentum space is projected onto the energy space, which is reflected in the Hall resistivity measurements.
+The shape of the quantum Hall plateau around zero-energy (solid lines) in Fig.~\ref{Fig_Flatband_TI_Hall}(b) mirrors the inverse QML distribution around $\Gamma$-channel (dash-dot lines), in which a dip at $k_y=0$ indicates a smaller QML and thus a poorer coupling between chiral edge states, leading to a larger Hall resistivity.
 Focusing on the zero-energy response (the $\Gamma$ channel in momentum space), we plot the Hall resistivity as a function of $1/\delta$ in Fig.~\ref{Fig_Flatband_TI_Hall}(c).
-As indicated by the red line, $R_H(I_y)$ decreases with increased $\xi_{x, k_y=0}$ (via $1/\delta$), reflecting stronger couplings between the chiral edge states.
+As indicated by the red line, $R_H(I_y)$ decreases with increased $\xi_{QM,x, k_y=0}$ (via $1/\delta$), reflecting stronger couplings between the chiral edge states.

-To further verify how the directional properties of the QML affect the Hall responses, we drive a current along $x$-direction and evaluate the Hall resistivity $R_H(I_x)$ upon varying QML, finding that the quantization of $R_H(I_x)$ is robust, as shown by the blue line in Fig.~\ref{Fig_Flatband_TI_Hall}(c).
-This is consistent with the anisotropic QML given of the Lieb-QWZ model in Fig.~(\ref{Fig_Lieb_QWZ_lattice_band_QM})(f), in which $\xi_{y, k_x=0}$ is negligibly small and nearly independent of $\delta$.
-Thus, when the current is driven along \(x\)-direction, the \(y\)-direction profiles of the chiral edge states remain localized and separated, sustaining quantized Hall resistivity.
-The suppressed Hall plateau clearly reflects the QML of the in-gap TBM, allowing indirect detection for the flat-band quantum geometry.
+To further verify how the directional properties of the QML affect the Hall responses, we drive a current along the $x$-direction and evaluate the Hall resistivity $R_H(I_x)$ upon varying the QML, finding that the quantization of $R_H(I_x)$ is robust, as shown by the blue line in Fig.~\ref{Fig_Flatband_TI_Hall}(c).
+This is consistent with the anisotropic QML of the Lieb-QWZ model presented in Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(f), in which $\xi_{QM,y, k_x=0}$ is negligibly small and nearly independent of $\delta$.
+Thus, when the current is driven along the \(x\)-direction, the \(y\)-direction profiles of the chiral edge states remain localized and separated, sustaining quantized Hall resistivity.
+The suppressed Hall plateau clearly reflects the QML of the in-gap TBMs, allowing indirect detection for the flat band quantum geometry.